 Relied upon by mortgage lenders, sellers and buyers alike to communicate the approximate value of a home, appraisals are one of the most critical documents used in mortgage transactions.
 Each party depends on the appraisal to understand the value of the property in question.
 Timing is everything.
 Understanding the valuation process and how long appraisers need to appraise a property will help both the buyer and seller set realistic expectations during the financing process.

-The average appraisal time in the industry is five to seven business days, according to appraisers working in the residential market.
-The length of time can vary and lengthen if the appraiser is valuing a more complex assignment such as an apartment complex or multi-family dwelling.
-The appraisal process happens in three phases: the walk-through, write-up and final valuation.
+The appraisal itself can take anywhere from 15 minutes to several hours depending on the size and complexity of the home.
+After that, the appraiser has to prepare a report.
+This can take anywhere from five days to a few weeks, again depending on the complexity of the assignment.
+The length of time will lengthen considerably if the appraiser is valuing a more complex assignment such as an apartment complex or multi-family dwelling compared to, say, a small two-bedroom home The appraisal process happens in three phases: the walk-through, write-up and final valuation.